compile-and-run/yuriorkis-bot/commands_en.md

 | !duel {nickname}       | send or accept a duel request |           |
 | !dancers               | top-5 dancers of the channel  |           |

-Some commands haven't been translated in English yet, I'm still working on it.
+Some commands haven't been translated into English yet, I'm still working on it.